 Learn simple ABC strategies:

 A. Be aware of how you are feeling: Some signs of anger include tightening muscles, pressure building in the head, feeling hot or flushed in the face, raised heart rate, rapid breathing or increased sweating.

-B. Breathe and allow yourself some time: Step away from a situation that makes you feel angry and return after a break with a cool head and a fresh perspective.
+B. Breathe and allow yourself some time: Step away from a situation that makes you feel angry, spend a couple of minutes focusing on deep breathing and return after a break with a cool head and a fresh perspective.

 Anger is a powerful emotion.
 Uncontrolled anger may cause increased anxiety, high blood pressure and headaches, and trigger fights or abuse.
 Anger can also be ‘contagious’, particularly in family relationships.
 If you can manage your feelings of anger, you can help break the cycle of extreme emotion.
 Anger management strategies include regular exercise and learning how to relax.
+People may even be less prone to anger when they are physically fit, with recent research suggesting that cardiorespiratory fitness may help to reduce stress reactivity (e.g. becoming angry) in high stress situations.
 Understanding and managing your anger takes effort and practice—but the rewards are worth it.

 Find out more about this topic on Better Health Channel